cdeolmsf/cdeolmsf.github.io/README.md

 # [An Astrochemical Park](http://cdeolmsf.github.io)

 This is based on the [Landing Page](http://startbootstrap.com/template-overviews/landing-page/) template for [Bootstrap](http://getbootstrap.com/).
+The image is taken from APOD: https://apod.nasa.gov/apod/ap120629.html

 ## Purpose